 If you have difficulty in sleeping, you must start swimming.
 Swimming is a full-body aerobic exercise, and if have ever spent some time in the water, you know how exhausting it can be.
 That’s because your entire body, along with your brain, works constantly while swimming.
-This is precisely why you will start to sleep better (13).
+This is precisely what leads to improved sleep quality (13).

 11. Supports Mental Health

 Stress, anxiety, and depression are mental health issues that you should never ignore.
-Scientists have found that swimming can help uplift mood and treat various serious psychological issues (14), (15).
+Scientists have found that swim therapy can help in stress reduction, uplift mood and treat various serious psychological issues (14), (15).

 12. Slows Down Aging

 Literally going back in time may not be possible, but swimming can help you look younger.
 And that’s because it helps uplift your mood which, in turn, lowers oxidative stressi XAn imbalance of antioxidants and free radicals in the body, which increases the risk of heart diseases. in the body.
 As a result, your body functions normally without slowing down (16).

 13. Tones And Strengthens Muscles

 You already know that swimming aids fat loss.
 But it also helps tone and strengthen your muscles which results in improved posture.
-The repeated movement of your legs, hands, chest, head, abs, and neck helps you build slender muscles instead of bulky ones.
+The repeated movement of your legs, hands, chest, head, abs, and neck against water resistance helps you build slender muscles instead of bulky ones.
 Plus, your muscles’ strength and power also increase as you practice swimming, which requires you to push your body forward by constantly displacing the water surrounding you.
 For tendon, ligament, or muscle issues, your doctor may recommend swimming for injury rehabilitation.